Find out how metabolism affects weight, the truth behind slow metabolism and how to burn more calories.By Mayo Clinic Staff

 You've probably heard people blame their weight on a slow metabolism, but what does that mean?
 Is metabolism really the culprit?
 And if so, is it possible to rev up your metabolism to burn more calories?

-While it's true that metabolism is linked to weight, it may not be in the way you expect.
-In fact, contrary to common belief, a slow metabolism is rarely the cause of excess weight gain.
+It's true that metabolism is linked to weight.
+But contrary to common belief, a slow metabolism is rarely the cause of excess weight gain.
 Although your metabolism influences your body's basic energy needs, it's your food and beverage intake and your physical activity that ultimately determine how much you weigh.

 The number of calories your body uses to carry out these basic functions is known as your basal metabolic rate — what you might call metabolism.
-Several factors determine your individual basal metabolic rate:
+Several factors determine your individual basal metabolic rate, including:

 - Your body size and composition.
 The bodies of people who are larger or have more muscle burn more calories, even at rest.